tolitius/cprop/README.md

     :max-total 200,
     :max-per-route :ME-ALSO}}},
  :other-things
- ["I am a vector and also like to place the substitute game"]}
+ ["I am a vector and also like to play the substitute game"]}
 ```

 In order to fill out all the missing pieces we can export ENV variables as: